wrzzzzzzz/Anime-Music-Garden/README.md

 - Express.js for the robust backend framework
 - MongoDB for the flexible database
 - Socket.io for real-time capabilities
-- Cursor AI and ChatGPT for providing inspirations and help during coding and debugging
+- Cursor AI and ChatGPT for providing inspirations and help during coding and debugging, also helped with documentation